How to pay your Westpac credit card

-While you must make the minimum monthly payment, you also have the option of paying more each month.
+Making payments on your Westpac credit card is quick and easy.
+You can do it online, through the Westpac app or in branch.
+You must make at least the minimum monthly payment, and you also have the option of paying more each month.
 Paying as much as you can towards the outstanding balance will help minimise the interest you pay.
-Similar to many other credit card providers, Westpac gives its cardholders many options when it comes to repayments.
-Read on to discover which one is ideal for you.

 How can I make repayments?